Phillezi/podcap/README.md

 ## Features

-- Capture network traffic from multiple pods simultaneously.
+- Capture network traffic from all containers in multiple pods simultaneously.
 - Store captured packets in `.pcap` format for analysis with [`Wireshark`](https://www.wireshark.org/) or `tcpdump`.
 - Specify a custom output directory for the capture files.
 - Stop individual or all running captures with a simple command.